Godfrey Mwakikagile: Education and early employment

-A graduate of Makerere University and classmate of Nyerere at Makerere, Mwasanyagi was also one of the most influential teachers in the history of Songea Secondary School - so was Erasto Andrew Mbwana Mang'enya who also once taught there - and of the country as a whole in the post-colonial era, whose reputation as a scholar and as a Pan-African nationalist left an indelible mark on his students.
-He had a deep booming voice and thorough command of both Kiswahili and English and was one of the most articulate and remains one of the most-forgotten early nationalists in Tanganyika's colonial and post-colonial history.

 He articulated positions which thrust him into prominence as one of the national leaders and not just of the Hehe people (Wahehe) in Iringa District in the Southern Highlands Province during the struggle for independence.
 As a Pan-Africanist, he greatly admired Kwame Nkrumah and Julius Nyerere as leaders of continental stature despite his sharp differences with Nyerere on what route Tanzania should take in pursuit and consolidation of democracy.
 It is a subject one of his students, Godfrey Mwakikagile, has briefly addressed in his book Nyerere and Africa: End of an Era (2002, 2010).
 Mwasanyagi has drawn the interest of some scholars in and outside Tanzania because of his important role in the struggle for independence and in the quest for democracy, among them, Professor James L. Giblin of the University of Iowa, whose primary research focuses on Tanzania and East Africa.
 Godfrey Mwakikagile has also addressed the subject in his book Julius Mwasanyagi: A forgotten African nationalist (2023).

 Mwakikagile's headmaster at Songea Secondary School, Paul Mhaiki, also played a national role when he was later appointed by President Nyerere as Director of Adult Education at the Ministry of National Education and after that worked for the United Nations (UN) as Director of UNESCO's Division of Literacy, Adult Education, and Rural Development.
 He later served as Tanzania's ambassador to France.
 After finishing his studies at Songea Secondary School in Form IV (Standard 12) in 1968, Mwakikagile went to Tambaza High School in 1969 in Dar es Salaam, formerly H.H.
 The Aga Khan High School mostly for Asian students (Indian and Pakistani), where he completed Form VI (Standard 14) in 1970.
 One of his classmates at Tambaza High School, Mohamed Chande Othman, simply known as Chande, became the seventh Chief Justice of Tanzania since independence appointed to the nation's highest court by President Jakaya Kikwete after serving as a high court judge and as a UN prosecutor for international criminal tribunals.